 Read calls on an empty pipe (no buffered data) with only one end (all write file descriptors closed) return an end-of-file.
-Write calls under similar conditions are ignored.
+Write calls under similar conditions generate a fatal signal (signal (II)); if the signal is ignored, an error is returned on the write.